heroku/log-shuttle/readme.md

 When using log-shuttle with logplex it is recomended that you spawn 1 log-shuttle per logplex token.
 This will isolate data between customers and ensure a good QoS.
 Log-shuttle accepts input from stdin in a newline (\n) delimited format.
-Log-shuttle can also be configured to accept syslog(3)/vsyslog(3) input via a socket.
+Log-shuttle can also be configured to accept packets via a `SOCK_DGRAM AF_UNIX` socket (up to 10kb).
+This can be used with syslog(3) calls.
 Run log-shuttle's help command for more options.

 To block as little as possible, log-shuttle will drop outstanding batches if there are too many that haven't been delivered.